-Within Teamwork Projects, you convert tasks into subtasks of other tasks.
+Within Teamwork, you can convert tasks into subtasks of other tasks in your project.

-You can change them quickly by either drag and drop, or using a keyboard shortcut.
+You can change them quickly using drag and drop or a keyboard shortcut in the List area of your project.

 Converting a task to a subtask